elifbeyzatok00/TOEFL-Reading-Queastion-Generator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is proprietary and not licensed for use by others.
+All rights are reserved by the author.

+## Contact

+For any questions or feedback, please contact us at elifbeyzatok@gmail.com.